deitch/cansecurity/README.md

 ````

 #### Unauthorized Errors
-cansecurity authorization will never directly return errors.
-If a restrictTo* middleware is called, and authorization fails, it will call next(error).
-The error will always be structured as follows:
+cansecurity authorization will directly return a `403` and message `unauthorized` if authorization is required, i.e. a restrictTo* middleware is called, **and** fails.

-    next({status: 401, message:"unauthorized"});

-Obviously, authentication comes before authorization, and if the user fails to authenticated, you may get a 401 from the authentication section without ever reaching authorization.
+Obviously, authentication comes before authorization, and if the user fails to authenticate, you may get a 401 from the authentication section without ever trying authorization.

-It is up to you to make sure that you use expressjs's app.user() error handler to correctly handle this error.

 #### Middleware API
 The following authorization middleware methods are available.
 Each one is followed by an example.
 There are two sections